IsEnesEval/diagstandards/standard.md

 - **end_year**: `int`.
 End year of the data.
 - **reference_dataset**: `str`.
 Alias of the dataset to be used as the reference for comparisons.

-Therefore, if a diagnostic requires of  N variables [v1, v2, ... , vN] and M datasets [d1, d2, ..., dM]
+Therefore, if a diagnostic requires N variables [v1, v2, ... , vN] and M datasets [d1, d2, ..., dM]
 for each variable, the structure of the data definition files will be as follows:

 - **data_definition_file_of_variable_v1.yml**